DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **On first application startup**

+_This section primarily covers the desktop ports of ES-DE, for Android there's a separate document with its own section for the onboarding and first startup that you can find [here](ANDROID-DEV.md#first-startup-and-onboarding)._

 Upon first startup, ES-DE will create its `~/ES-DE` application data directory.

 On Linux this means `/home/<username>/ES-DE`, on macOS `/Users/<username>/ES-DE` and on Windows `C:\Users\<username>\ES-DE` or `ES-DE\ES-DE` depending on whether the installer release or the portable release is used.